JP-Dub/the-drum-machine/README.md

 A simple drum machine<br>

 Users can use a mouse or keyboard.
-The drum machine, except for the 9 (gray) pads are entirely non-funtional.
+The drum machine, except for the 9 (gray) pads is entirely non-funtional.

 Joel Piazza<br><br>
 linkedin:<br> <em>https://www.linkedin.com/in/joelpiazza</em><br><br>